gnames/gnverifier/README.md

 will also become true if `sources` command line option is set to `0`.

 `n:`
-: A "name" setting, that allows to combine several query components together for convenience.
+: A "name" setting.
+It allows to combine several query components together for convenience.
 Note that it is not a 'real' scientific name, but a shortcut to enter several settings at once loosely following rules of nomenclature (`n:B. bubo Linn.
 1758`).
 For example, in contrast with GNparser results, it